panu-kangas/pathfinder/README.md

 **!!
 THIS PROJECT IS UNDER CONSTRUCTION !!**

-Pathfinder is an impllementation of the A* pathfinding algorithm.
+Pathfinder will be an impllementation of the A* pathfinding algorithm.
-It is written in C++ and it uses SFML to give a visualization to the algorithms process.
+It will be written in C++ and it will use SFML to give a visualization to the algorithms process.